xinpingwang/tf-faster-rcnn/README.md

 ### Additional features
 Additional features not mentioned in the [report](https://arxiv.org/pdf/1702.02138.pdf) are added to make research life easier:
   - **Support for train-and-validation**.
 During training, the validation data will also be tested from time to time to monitor the process and check potential overfitting.
 Ideally training and validation should be separate, where the model is loaded every time to test on validation.
 However I have implemented it in a joint way to save time and GPU memory.
 Though in the default setup the testing data is used for validation, no special attempts is made to overfit on testing set.
   - **Support for resuming training**.
 I tried to store as much information as possible when snapshoting, with the purpose to resume training from the latest snapshot properly.
 The meta information includes current image index, permutation of images, and random state of numpy.
-However, when you resume training the random seed for tensorflow will be reset (not sure how to save the random state of tensorflow now), so it will result in a difference. **Note** that, the current implementation still cannot force the model to behave deterministically even with the random seeds set.
+However, when you resume training the random seed for TensorFlow will be reset (not sure how to save the random state of TensorFlow now), so it will result in a difference. **Note** that, the current implementation still cannot force the model to behave deterministically even with the random seeds set.
 Suggestion/solution is welcome and much appreciated.
   - **Support for visualization**.
 The current implementation will summarize ground truth boxes, statistics of losses, activations and variables during training, and dump it to a separate folder for tensorboard visualization.
 The computing graph is also saved for debugging.

 ### Prerequisites
-  - A basic Tensorflow installation.
+  - A basic TensorFlow installation.
 The code follows **r1.2** format.
 If you are using r1.0, please check out the r1.0 branch to fix the slim Resnet block issue.
 If you are using an older version (r0.1-r0.12), please check out the r0.12 branch.
-While it is not required, for experimenting the original RoI pooling (which requires modification of the C++ code in tensorflow), you can check out my tensorflow [fork](https://github.com/endernewton/tensorflow) and look for ``tf.image.roi_pooling``.
+While it is not required, for experimenting the original RoI pooling (which requires modification of the C++ code in TensorFlow), you can check out my TensorFlow [fork](https://github.com/endernewton/tensorflow) and look for ``tf.image.roi_pooling``.
   - Python packages you might not have: `cython`, `opencv-python`, `easydict` (similar to [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn)).
 For `easydict` make sure you have the right version.
 I use 1.6.
   - Docker users: Since the recent upgrade, the docker image on docker hub (https://hub.docker.com/r/mbuckler/tf-faster-rcnn-deps/) is no longer valid.
-However, you can still build your own image by using dockerfile located at `docker` folder (cuda 8 version, as it is required by Tensorflow r1.0.)
-And make sure following Tensorflow installation to install and use nvidia-docker[https://github.com/NVIDIA/nvidia-docker].
+However, you can still build your own image by using dockerfile located at `docker` folder (cuda 8 version, as it is required by TensorFlow r1.0.)
+And make sure following TensorFlow installation to install and use nvidia-docker[https://github.com/NVIDIA/nvidia-docker].
 Last, after launching the container, you have to build the Cython modules within the running container.

 ### Installation
 1. Clone the repository